ChristianBrauerJohanssen/MScThesis-2022/README.md

 This is the working repository for my Master's thesis in Economics at the [University of Copenhagen](https://www.economics.ku.dk/).

 ## Replicating the results
-All figures and tables in the thesis containing model output can be replicated by running the notebook [HAHModel.ipynb](HAHModel.ipynb)
+To replicate all figures and tables in the thesis containing model output, run the notebook [HAHModel.ipynb](HAHModel.ipynb).

 **Parameterisation:**

 When initialising the model, parameters and grids are set and allocated as dictated in the initialisation in [HAHModel.py](HAHModel.py).
-Alternative parameter values can be passed as a dictionary with parameter name as key when initialising the model class.
+Alternative parameter values can be provided in the .py file or passed as a dictionary with parameter name as key when initialising the model class.

 **Tables:**